9 social media marketing tips for estate agents

-With Toby Albert-Corban’s TikToks of glamorous London pads regularly racking up 100,000 views, selling properties on social media has moved into new platforms and formats.
-Here’s our list of the 9 new rules to make today’s social media work harder for your estate agency.
+With TikTok videos and Instagram reels of glamorous London pads regularly racking up hundreds of thousands of views, selling properties on social media has moved into new platforms.
+Here’s our list of the nine top rules to make today’s social media work harder for your estate agency.

-Another long-standing fan of selling properties through social media is Paul Clarke, founder of Mr & Mrs Clarke.
+Another long-standing fan of selling properties through social media is Paul Clarke, founder of the Mr & Mrs Clarke estate agency.
 Paul said 80% of its social media posts about a home for sale leads to an enquiry.

 He added: “We posted about a home in Leamington Spa that was ‘coming soon’ to the market – it generated four enquiries to view, which led to two offers and a viewer asking us to sell their home.”